Leaving hospital

 Rehabilitation service or Community recovery

 Rehabilitation is a short-term service.
-It’s a 24 hour support service where you can stay for up to 6 weeks.
+You live in service, where you can stay for up to 6 weeks.
+It’s a 24 hour support.
 Their specialised team support you to recover after leaving hospital.
 You will be assessed to find out if you need this support.
 They can help you to:

 • become more independent